 What this means for you as an online shopper is that when looking to shop and ship products from the UK to the area you live (or vice versa), you will need to know the product in question's commodity code.
 This code will need to be supplied within the shipping process in order to ship the products you are looking to buy successfully.
 To help our customers during this transition period, we have built in commodity codes to our platform, meaning that you can easily find the relevant codes for the products in question and include the information with your shipment.

-However, come January 1st 2021 these codes will become a requirement for shipping; this means that a failure to supply these codes when shopping internationally can result in processing delays, additional charges, and even a refusal to deliver goods.
+Since the governmental changes from January 1st 2021, these codes have become a requirement for shipping; this means that a failure to supply these codes when shopping internationally can result in processing delays, additional charges, and even a refusal to deliver goods.
 With this in mind, it is vital that you understand what these codes are and why they are being introduced.
 You can learn more about these changes by following GOV.UK's latest information here.

-Online shopping after the UK leaves the EU will change dramatically with these changes, and that includes anyone using our Shop and Ship solutions too.
+Online shopping since the UK has left the EU has changed dramatically with these changes, and that includes anyone using our Shop and Ship solutions too.
 When the time comes that you want to do some international shopping for a special occasion, or are looking to share the international expense by sharing the cost with a friend, all of these changes will be factored into our service.
-But when shopping with your favourite, UK-based retailers from another region, you must bear these changes in mind for 2021 and beyond.
+But when shopping with your favourite, UK-based retailers from another region, you must bear these changes in mind for the rest of 2021 and beyond.